Ahsoka (novel)

-Ahsoka is a Star Wars young adult novel written by E. K. Johnston, from an outline by Dave Filoni, published in October 2016.
-Set between the events of the 3D CGI animated television series Star Wars: The Clone Wars (2008–2014; 2020) and Star Wars Rebels (2014–2018), it is centered on the character Ahsoka Tano, the former apprentice of Anakin Skywalker.
-In 2020, Ahsoka's role in the Siege of Mandalore and Order 66, described in the novel as backstory, was adapted as the four-part series finale of the revival of The Clone Wars, written by Filoni and directed by Saul Ruiz and Nathaniel Villanueva.
-In 2022, the main events of Ahsoka were adapted as "Resolve", the first season finale of Tales of the Jedi, written by Filoni and directed by Ruiz, replacing the novel's role in Star Wars canon.
+Ahsoka, also known as Star Wars: Ahsoka, is a Star Wars young adult novel written by E. K. Johnston, from an outline by Dave Filoni, published in October 2016.
+Set between the events of the 3D CGI animated television series Star Wars: The Clone Wars (2008–2014; 2020), Star Wars Rebels (2014–2018) and Disney+ TV series Ahsoka (2023), it is centered on the character Ahsoka Tano, the former apprentice of Anakin Skywalker.
+In 2020, Ahsoka's role in the Siege of Mandalore and Order 66, described in the novel as backstory, was adapted as the four-part series finale, "Siege of Mandalore", of the revival of The Clone Wars, written by Filoni and directed by Saul Ruiz and Nathaniel Villanueva.
+In 2022, the main events of Ahsoka were adapted as "Resolve", the first-season finale of Tales of the Jedi, written by Filoni and directed by Ruiz.